 Any concerns can also be reported at any time directly to the ECB Safeguarding Team at [email protected]

 Thank you for your assistance in making it clear that such behaviour has no place in our sport.

 England and Wales Cricket Board.

-I should point-out that Reed CC do not have any female players in Open-Age cricket but we do play against some opposition clubs that select girls and women in their teams.
+I should point-out that as at April 2019 Reed CC do not have any female players in Open-Age cricket but we do play against some opposition clubs that select girls and women in their teams.

 To read all of Reed Cricket Club’s Policy Documents, Codes of Conduct and ECB Directives, click on the heading “Members Area” above then choose “Policy Documents”.

 RCC’s Welfare Officer is Chloe Robertson.
 Tel: 07999 381101.

 Peter G. Baker,